 As you’ve likely noticed by now, there is no shortage of suitable crossovers available to people who work remotely.
 Among the best of them is the Honda Pilot.

 Buyers have their choice of FWD or AWD and several trims.
 However, those looking for workplace amenities will want to focus on the Touring or Elite trims.
 In exchange for the extra greenbacks, you get Wi-Fi connectivity and USB ports in all three rows.
-Trailsport and Elite trims will provide you with 110-volt power outlets.
-There’s even color-adjustable ambient lighting available, which may do nothing for your productivity but will surely liven up your mobile office.
+Trailsport, Elite and Black Edition trims will provide you with 110-volt power outlets.
+The latter also features color-adjustable ambient lighting, which may do nothing for your productivity but will surely liven up your mobile office.

-All versions of the Pilot come with tri-zone heating and air conditioning, and all but the base LX and Sport trim include second-row controls.
-Couple that with heated second-row captain’s chairs draped in perforated leather, and you have one very inviting workspace.
+All versions of the Pilot come with tri-zone heating and air conditioning, and all but the base Sport trim include second-row controls.
+Couple that with available heated second-row seats draped in perforated leather, and you have one very inviting workspace.

 Toyota Corolla

-A humble Toyota Corolla may not be the first car that comes to mind when you think of working remotely, but this fuel efficient little sedan packs all of the basics you need to stay connected while continuing to earn a paycheck.
+A humble Toyota Corolla may not be the first car that comes to mind when you think of working remotely, but this fuel-efficient little sedan packs all of the basics you need to stay connected while continuing to earn a paycheck.
+It’s not exactly home office-sized, but one could make it work well with just a little imagination and the right accessories.
 All variants are equipped with front and rear USB-C ports to revitalize anything with a rechargeable battery, Bluetooth for streaming and hands-free business calls, a 12-volt power outlet, and a Wi-Fi hotspot.
-Integrated apps include Apple CarPlay, Android Auto, and Amazon Alexa, while a wireless charging pad is listed among the available options.
+Integrated apps include wireless Apple CarPlay and Android Auto, while a wireless charging pad is available.

 Toyota Tacoma